-Other than applications with tribally-appropriated funds or near bus/transit stops (described at the end of this subsection), Ppoints will be determined according to the matrix below.
+Other than applications with tribally-appropriated funds or near bus/transit stops (described at the end of this subsection), points will be determined according to the matrix below.
 In order for an amenity to be eligible for points, the application must include documentation required by the Agency of meeting the applicable criteria.
 In all cases the establishment must be open to the general public and operating as of the preliminary application deadline.
-The amenity must be open for business as of the preliminary application deadline to be considered.